grisha/grisha.github.com/source/_posts/2015-03-28-on-time-series.markdown

 flow.
 Much of this data is expected to be of the Time Series kind.

-This, of course, is a money-making opportunity of the Big Data proportions all over again, and I imagine we're going to see a lot of Time Series support of various shapes and forms appearing in all manners of (mostly commercial) software.
+This, of course, is a money-making opportunity of the Big Data proportions all over again, and I predict we're going to see a lot of Time Series support of various shapes and forms appearing in all manners of (mostly commercial) software.